-Witness the transformation of cremated remains into Heide Hatry’s intricate memorial portraits at Icons In Ash at the National Museum of Funeral History.
+Witness the transformation of cremated remains into Heide Hatry’s intricate memorial portraits at Icons In Ash at the National Museum of Funeral History, on display through Halloween, Saturday, October 31, 2020.

 Following the 2018 debut of their newest permanent exhibit, The History of Cremation, the National Museum of Funeral History further explores ways to memorialize loved ones with Icons In Ash, an exhibition of contemporary fine artist Heide Hatry’s memorial portraits crafted from the cremated remains of the deceased subjects.